AbdelrhmanWalaa/Sprints-Automotive_Software_Bootcamp/08 - Embedded SW Design/11 - S_DYNAMIC_11 Implement a Small OS/README.md

 ## Overview

-This project involves the development of software for a car robot capable of avoiding objects in front of it.
-The robot will utilize an ATmega32 microcontroller along with various hardware components, such as four motors, a button to change the default direction of rotation, a keypad for start/stop commands, an ultrasonic sensor for object detection, and an LCD for displaying relevant information.
+This project involves the implementation of a small operating system, where tasks are periodic and non-preemptive.
+The operating system will be designed to run on an ATmega32 microcontroller and will interact with PBUTTON0 and PBUTTON1 for control.
+The main functionality of the system will be to toggle two LEDs periodically based on defined tasks.

 ## Project Goals

-- Develop a software system that allows the car robot to navigate safely, avoiding obstacles in its path.
+- **Implement a Small Operating System:** Develop a simple operating system that allows the execution of periodic tasks without preemption.
-- Implement a user-friendly control mechanism using the keypad buttons to start and stop the robot.
-- Provide an interface through the LCD to set the default direction of rotation (right or left) before the robot starts moving.
-- Design the robot to move forward at various speeds based on obstacle proximity, ensuring smooth operation in different scenarios.
-- Enable the robot to respond appropriately to detected objects at different distances, adjusting its speed and performing rotations or reversals when necessary.
+- **Task Management:** Design a task management system to handle two tasks:

+   - Task_1: Toggle LED_0 every 300 milliseconds.
+   - Task_2: Toggle LED_1 every 500 milliseconds.

+- **Periodic Execution:** Ensure that the tasks occur periodically and continue indefinitely.
+- **Button Control:** Integrate PBUTTON0 and PBUTTON1 to control the operating system's behavior:

+   - When PBUTTON0 is pressed, the operating system (SOS) will stop executing tasks.
+   - When PBUTTON1 is pressed, the operating system (SOS) will resume executing tasks.

 ## Expected Outcomes

-- A fully functional car robot capable of autonomously avoiding obstacles in its path.
-- A user-friendly interface using the LCD for displaying relevant information and setting the default rotation direction.
-- Smooth and efficient movement of the robot at varying speeds, ensuring safe object avoidance.
+- A functional and efficient small operating system designed for the ATmega32 microcontroller.
+- Two tasks (Task_1 and Task_2) that accurately toggle the corresponding LEDs at defined time intervals.
+- A non-preemptive task management system ensuring periodic execution of the tasks indefinitely.
-- The ability of the robot to respond accurately to objects at different distances, including stopping, rotating, and reversing as needed.
+- The system's responsiveness to PBUTTON0 and PBUTTON1, allowing users to halt and resume task execution as needed.
-- A comprehensive hardware-software integration, showcasing the successful collaboration of the ATmega32 microcontroller with the motors, ultrasonic sensor, buttons, and LCD.

 ## Contributors